Tirthankara: In other religions

-The first Tirthankara, Rishabhanatha is mentioned in Hindu texts like the Rigveda, Vishnupurana, and Bhagwata Purana.
+The first Tirthaṅkara, Rishabhanatha is mentioned in Hindu texts like the Rigveda, Vishnupurana, and Bhagwata Purana.
 The Yajurveda mentions the name of three Tīrthaṅkaras: Ṛiṣhabha, Ajitnātha and Ariṣṭanemi.
-The Bhāgavata Purāṇa includes legends about the Tirthankaras, particularly Rishabha.
+The Bhāgavata Purāṇa includes legends about the Tirthaṅkaras, particularly Rishabha.
 Yoga Vasishta, Chapter 15 of Vairagya Khanda, Sloka 8, gives the saying of Rama:

 I am not Rama.
 I have no desire for material things.
 Like Jina I want to establish peace within myself.

-Champat Rai Jain, a 20th-century Jain writer, claimed that the "Four and Twenty Elders" mentioned in the Book of Revelation (the final book of the Christian Bible) are "Twenty-four Tirthankaras".
+Champat Rai Jain, a 20th-century Jain writer, claimed that the "Four and Twenty Elders" mentioned in the Book of Revelation (the final book of the Christian Bible) are "Twenty-four Tirthaṅkaras".